ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 curl http://localhost:3000
 ```

-You should see your index route fully rendered (as opposed to the skeletal `index.html` page Ember usually sends).
+You should see the content of your application's index template rendered in the output, instead of the empty HTML most client-side rendered apps show.

 To stop the server, press `Ctrl-C` on your keyboard to kill the process.